-The trust account assets and corresponding liabilities for the defeased bonds are not reflected on the accompanying basic financial statements.
-At June 30, 2020, \$25,858,000 of bonds outstanding are considered defeased.
+The trust account assets and corresponding liabilities for the defeased bonds are not reflected on the accompanying basic financial statements. \$4,112,000 and \$25,858,000 of bonds outstanding are considered defeased at June 30, 2021 and 2020, respectively.